 Gogo is pounding harder and harder on the dough with her hands.
 “And the river he drowned in dried up before grandma died too.
 Like a bone.
 But they say all the while that the polar ice caps are melting.”
 She looks at me.
 “Here in America, the water is drying up.
 And soon whole world is going to be covered up to its neck or further in water.
 Pretty soon we’re all going to drown.”

 Water is not something you can hold onto.
 It’s not something you can grasp, or something you can stand or build a house on.
 But you can float, swim, boat, ride waves like California and Florida and Hawaii and even frigid Lake Superior just outside of Duluth, Minnesota.

 Gogo is a restless sleeper.
 She tosses and turns and moans with her eyes still closed, pulling the blankets up to her chin.
 Maybe that’s why we fall asleep to movies on the couch.
 Because we don’t sleep well at night.

 She has one dream, the same dream, every night.
 In this dream, she tells me, she is looking to the sky as the stars slowly disappear.
 One by one they fade.
 She lays her head back and she lets out a sigh and then another one.
 “Am I dead?”
 She asks the sky.

 “Yes,” the dying stars tell her.

-She wakes up from this dream sweating, her bedsheets wrapped tight around her chest and me, snoring just a moment ago, reaching for her waist.
+She wakes up from this dream sweating, with her bedsheets wrapped tight around her chest and me, snoring just a moment ago, reaching for her waist.
 She stands to get a glass of water from the kitchen, wiping her forehead with her hand.
 It’s cold where she leaves me in bed.
 I roll over and fall asleep again before she comes back.
-She stays in the kitchen alone for I don’t know how long, watching through the window as the stars begin to disappear, switching off one by one.
+She stays in the kitchen alone, watching through the window as the stars begin to disappear, lights turning out one by one.

 “And soon,” she tells me when she finally comes and lays with me again, “the whole world will be covered in water.”